 Are DJ Lessons Worth Paying For?

-Are you looking to kick-start a career as a DJ or club DJ?
+Are you looking to kick-start a career as a DJ or get started as a club DJ?
+Do you just want to know how best to learn to DJ?

 There’s a lot to consider when you’re getting started, from equipment set up to scoring paying gigs, but one of the initial questions that many up and coming artists have is “are DJ lessons worth paying for?”

 One of the exciting aspects of learning to DJ is that everyone can do it.
-It’s never too late to start engaging in your passion or utilising your talent, and there are many DJ courses, both online and in-person, available.
+It’s never too late to start engaging in your passion or utilising your talent, and there are many DJ courses, including both in-person and online DJ courses, available.
 One important thing to note when considering taking DJ lessons is that it shouldn’t be expensive or difficult to do.

 We’ll cover how to evaluate different offers and subscriptions a little later on, but suffice it here to say that there isn’t a single path to becoming a successful DJ.
 There are many online threads from experienced and novice DJs attesting to DJ courses being both a waste of time and essential.
 At the end of the day, it is largely dependent on you and your learning style and priorities.